Skip to main content

 When challenges appear

 Challenges are extra steps a customer must complete before MoonPay can continue an action.
-You most commonly see challenges when you:
+Common reasons include:

 {